Loading...

 # ... continue as long as needed

-Here's an example that uses pause_after_compaction to preserve the last two messages (one user + one assistant turn) verbatim instead of summarizing them:
+Here's an example that uses pause_after_compaction to preserve the prior exchange and the current user message (three messages total) verbatim instead of summarizing them:

 from typing import Any